goiosunsw/mipcat/README.md

 - Download (or clone) this repository and decompress it.
 It should create a `mipcat` folder
 - Change into the `mipcat` folder
 - Run `conda create -n mipcat -f environment.yaml`

+# Example: MIPCAT article figure generation

+If you're here directed from [1], the figures can be generated following the procedure in [doc/MIPCAT_Article.md](doc/MIPCAT_Article.md)

+Download the sample dataset [here](https://cloudstor.aarnet.edu.au/plus/s/1d1oeOAmsJU4nJ2).
+When prompted, use the password `MIPCAT_unsw2022`

 # Workflow

+This section is more generic than the previous one and can in principle be used with different dataset, including, in future, a complete dataset of recordings performed in the context of the ARC research project `DPDP200100963`.

-Everything has to be run inside the `mipcat` environment.
+Everything has to be run inside the `mipcat` conda environment.

-For this workflow, please change folders to the `mipcat` root folder (created when extracting the downloaded archive)
+For this workflow, please change folders to the `mipcat` root folder (created when extracting the code archive)

-The examples given here use an example data available on [zenodo](https://zenodo.org/deposit/7042528)

 - Open a terminal in the `mipcat` environment in Anaconda or run